How to Replace Your Car's Alternator Belt

 How Often Does a Serpentine Belt Need to Be Changed?

 Serpentine belts can last a long time.
 Manufacturers usually recommend changing them at 60,000 miles (96,560 kilometers), but some recommendations say go as long as 100,000 (160,934 kilometers).
-The key is to change them before they break.
+The key is to change them before the belt breaks.

 It might not seem so terrible to drive without air conditioning, but the alternator charges your car's battery and electrical system, and driving will become a workout if you're suddenly without power steering.